Could 'predator' Nisbet revive Hibs' season?

 The supporting cast

-No good number nine can prosper without service of course, and Nisbet's supporting cast stood up at Fir Park.
+No number nine can prosper without service of course, and Nisbet's supporting cast stood up at Fir Park.

-Aiden McGeady, on his first start of the season due to his own injury problems, was excellent for Hibs.
-He set up the opening goal, and created more chances than any of his team-mates.
+Aiden McGeady, on his first start of the season because of his own injury problems, was excellent for Hibs.
+He set up the opening goal and created more chances than any of his team-mates.

 Nisbet himself said Hibs are a "better team" with McGeady involved.